sschmocker/intune_app_deployment/README.md

 - Run the App Selector Script
 - Choose your apps
 - Let the script do its magic
+- Upload the Files from the Output Directory to your intune Tenant

 # Commands in Intune